doublejim/tree-style-tab-compact-dark-style/README.md

 # Tree Style Tab by Piro: compact dark-brown style

 With the update to Firefox Quantum, I was no longer able to use Tab Tree by Sergey Zelentsov.
-Looking for a replacement, I found that Tree Style Tab by piroor (which I used before Tab Tree) is working in Firefox Quantum.
+Looking for a replacement, I found that Tree Style Tab by Piro (which I used before Tab Tree) is working in Firefox Quantum.
 By default, with that extension, the tabs are very large and too bright.
 It takes 2 steps to get the proper vertical tabs experience.
 1. Disable the horizontal tabs.